Learn about Texting n

 coming July 4th weekend.

-messaging behind the wheel, and nine states prohibit texting by
+messaging behind the wheel, and many states prohibit texting by

 Washington State Patrol trooper Brandy Kessler checks a driver's